liminat/linguistic-notebooks/sequence_generation/text_generation/index.rst

     ['I love it.
 It was the first time in the history of the history of the United States. <eos>', -21.826159] ['I love it.
 It was the first time in the history of the history of the world. <eos>', -21.930265] ['I love it.
 It was the first time in the history of the history of the country.
 The <eos>', -21.94392] ['I love it.
-It was the first time in the history of the histor
+It was the first time in the history of the history of the city. <eos>', -22.00894] ['I love it.
+It was the first time in the history of the history of the country that the <eos>', -22.152416] ['I love it.
+It was the first time in the history of the history of the United States, <eos>', -22.170143] ['I love it.
+It was the first time in the history of the history of the country, and <eos>', -22.188667] ['I love it.
+It was the first time in the history of the history of the United States that <eos>', -22.254015] ['I love it.
+It was the first time in the history of the history of the state. <eos>', -22.398975]